 In contrast with late 1990s; this is easy task today.
 Most rental building display sign ‘Available 1,2,3 bedroom apartments’.
 The landlord will ask you for deposit.
 Usually you have to pay for the first and for the last month of yours one year rental term.
 Sometimes, you have to pay for electricity, heating, water and parking separate from the monthly rent.
 Remember to ask.

 Open a Bank Account

 To open an account, you will need at least two pieces of identification, preferably with your photo.
-You can use your passport, permanent resident card and social insurance number card.
+You can use your passport, permanent resident card or driver licence.

 Make sure that you have been helped to open cheapest chequing account with minimal monthly fee.
 When account is opened, you may deposit all money that you brought in Canada.
 Just remember: banking account paying very little or no interest on your money.
 One of our volunteer consultants will provide you with information about high interest account.

 Get a Social Insurance Number

 Every person in Canada has a card with a Social Insurance Number (SIN).
 Employers will ask for this number.
 It is your private number and should be kept safely.